val-iisc/lsc-cnn/README.md

 --dataset = parta / ucfqnrf / partb
 --gpu = GPU number
 --epochs = Number of epochs to train.
-[For QNRF set --epochs=50]
+[For QNRF set --epochs=50] --patches = Number of patches to crop per image [For QNRF use --patches=30, for other crowd counting dataset default parameter --patches=100 works.]
 ```

 ## Testing